Greenon defeated Ben Logan tonight at Reid Park in Springfield 178-183

 According to documents from Prosecutor Brad Bailey's Office:

-.Todd D, Thomas was sentenced to a total of five years in prison on two counts of domestic violence and one count of having weapons while under disability.
+.Rickie Leo Tillman was sentenced to a total of 55 months in prison on two counts of trafficking in heroin and one count each of possession of heroin and tampering with evidence.

-.Tobias L. Phillips was sentenced to a total of 46 months in prison on two counts of possession of heroin and one count each of tampering with evidence and safecracking.
+.Michael Joe Collins was sentenced to a total of 22 months in prison on one count each of breaking and entering and vandalism.

 All cases were heard by Judge Scott Barrett.